ubaid4j/Cloud-Native-App-Spring-Boot/resource/effective-java/readme.md

   - Common names for static factories:
     - `from`, `of`, `valueOf`, `instance`, `getInstance`, `newInstance`, `getType`, `newType`
   - **Noun** or **noun phrase** should be used for field names
+## Exceptions
+#### ITEM 69: USE EXCEPTIONS ONLY FOR EXCEPTIONAL CONDITIONS
+- Exceptions should not be used to control flow (they only used for exceptional conditions)
+- A well-designed API must not force its clients to use exceptions for ordinary control flow

 ## Extra notes
 ### Java Bean Pattern